balu-vr/Airflow-setup/README.md

     EXPOSE 8080

 **Entrypoint File**: A shell script called Entrypoint.sh file will be executed on the container to initiate the Airflow service.
-    - Refer to Entrypoint.sh file in the repo
+    - Refer to entrypoint.sh file in the AirflowECS folder in the repo

 **Airflow configuration**
   - The configurations are defined in the airflow.cfg that contains following sections: